smileycoin/smileyCoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `auroracoind` for your own use.
+You can ignore this section if you are building `smileycoind` for your own use.

-auroracoind/auroracoin-cli binaries are not included in the Auroracoin-Qt.app bundle.
+smileycoind/smileycoin-cli binaries are not included in the Smileycoin-Qt.app bundle.

-If you are building `auroracoind` or `Auroracoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `smileycoind` or `Smileycoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: